 How to Commission an Original Work of Art

-Buying an original work of art is an exciting personal experience and commissioning one is even more so: you are asking an artist whose work you relate to, feel a connection with and even love to create something special just for you.
+Buying an original work of art is an exciting personal experience and commissioning one is even more so: you are asking an artist whose work you feel a connection with to create something special just for you or a loved one.

 Selecting a painting you want to own or offer to someone dear carries lots of emotion.

 It’s a personal thing that shows care, attention and consideration.

 That’s why commissioning a piece of artwork that takes you back to a particular place once visited, to visually represent something heartfelt or to mark a unique occasion such as a wedding, a significant birthday or an anniversary is so meaningful.